Amirhosein-javadi/Artificial-Intelligence-Homeworks/HW5/Breakout_RL/README.md

-# Break down game with Reinforcement Learning
+# Breakout game with Reinforcement Learning
 In this assignment, you will learn how to implement a Deep-Q-Network (DQN), and to demonstrate that, you may implement and train a DQN and run it on an Atari game in OpenAI-Gym environment.
 Additionally, you may also want to refer to the original paper regarding the usage of DQN in Atari networks.

 In this game you control a space ship that shoots bullets.
 At each frame, you may either move up, down, or stay still.
 Every once in a while some meteors colored in red show up at random at the other end of the screen and you should avoid or destroy them.
 If either one of these meteors hits you, you will die!